daveblackuk/VSR/README.md

 Documentation:  https://docs.vsrsoftware.com

-Release 0.8.1.5 Fixes the rendering issue and also introduces many new features including a workaround for the VR bug, CTAF support and importantly not need for a weather key.
+Release 0.8.1.5 Fixes the rendering issue and also introduces many new features including a workaround for the VR bug, CTAF support and importantly no further need for a weather key.

 This playlist contains demos for many of the new features: